-James M. Lang It may take a little planning and experimentation but creating a deeper sense of community in your online courses is well within reach.
+James M. Lang

+It may take a little planning and experimentation but creating a deeper sense of community in your online courses is well within reach.
 Integrating activities and tools to understand and engage students on an ongoing basis will bring people together while giving you insights to provide meaningful feedback and keep people moving forward in the right direction.

+TOP HAT

+Build Community and Connection with Slate

+Slate gives you and your students a single destination to chat, engage in video discussions, collaborate on assignments, and have more fun-inside and outside the virtual classroom.
+Get the free communication and community-building tool purpose-built for higher education.

+Book a demo

 CHAPTER THREE

 Inclusivity in the Classroom

 Inclusive teaching aims to support meaningful and accessible learning for all students, regardless of background or identity.
 In practice, this involves drawing on the diverse strengths and experiences of students and faculty to create a richer, more dynamic and more fulfilling learning environment.
 Inclusive teaching isn't simply a cornerstone in building community, it has a profound effect on learning outcomes.

 Put Inclusive Teaching Into Practice Online

 The principles of inclusive teaching ensure students feel a sense of belonging and have access to the learning materials and support they need in order to realize their academic potential.
-Here, we provide four principles to help you lay the foundation for an inclusive online classroom.
+Here, we provide four principles to help you lay the foundation for an inclusive online classroom.4